k2view-academy/K2View-Academy/articles/39_discovery_catalog/05_catalog_app.md

 ### Menu Bar

 The menu bar is a toolbar located at the top of the window.
-It has the following choices:
+It includes the following choices:

 * **Expand**, **collapse** and **hide**, triggering the same activities as in the element's context menu.
 Multiple element selection is supported.
 * **Layout selection** <img src="images/layout.png" style="zoom:75%;" />, enabling the Catalog layout.
 Horizontal (default), vertical or centered layout are supported.